Guide to Svínafellsjökull

 Meltwater streams carve these fantastic caves, and at Perlan, guests can see a real ice cave in a safe and secure environment.
 A visit to an ice cave is a magical experience that no one who comes to Iceland should miss, and Perlan offers year-round travellers a chance to get a sense of this unique natural phenomenon.

-In addition to their natural beauty, Iceland’s glaciers are significant for the environment as they are an essential source of fresh water for the island and play a vital role in regulating the island’s climate.
+In addition to their natural beauty, glaciers in Iceland are significant for the environment as they are an essential source of fresh water for the island and play a vital role in regulating the island’s climate.

 At Perlan, guests can explore Iceland’s’ natural wonders through a series of exhibits and immersive presentations, including ice caves and glaciers, as well as northern lights and volcanoes.